Introduction

 Are there in-app purchases?

-No mandatory purchases.
-Everything is free.
+No forced purchases.
+Everything is for free.

 Which browser is best?

-Chrome and Edge give the smoothest performance.
+Chrome and Edge provide the best performance